 How long does it take to get a reading?

-Your time is valuable, and while a few seconds may seem inconsequential, that amount of time can add up when you’re testing several times a day.
+Your time is valuable and while a few seconds may seem inconsequential, that amount of time can add up when you’re testing several times a day.

-Is the meter easily maintained?
+Is the meter easy to maintain?

 Can the device store your readings?